CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 Etymologically the structure of concurrent code has been different from the structure of sequential code.
 But, we shall see how FP can be leveraged to provide a syntactic layer with async-await using a library or within a language  to make the structure of sequential code and parallel code look similar.

+## Problem Statement

-**BRAHMA** We will demonstrate this using problem statement - Given a latitude and longitude of a place, we want to get the following details:
+We will demonstrate this using problem statement - Given a latitude and longitude of a place, we want to get the following details:

 * Weather information (from a weather end-point).
 * Nearby Places with a radius of 25 Kms (from a places service).

+## CodeJugalbandi

-**KRISHNA** The sequential code for this is too simple to write.
+**BRAHMA** The sequential code for this is too simple to write.
 Lets pen this in Scala.

 ```scala
 def getRequestData(url: String): String = io.Source.fromURL(url).mkString.trim